Water Mist System

 Reduces water and fire damage to a minimum and doesn’t endanger life.

 In comparison to a gaseous agent and conventional sprinkler systems, the usage of water mist fire suppression provides benefits including instant activation, great efficacy in putting out a variety of fires, and environmental friendliness with no toxicity issues.

 What is the Water Mist System in fire protection?

-Water mist system is a fire protection system which uses very fine water sprays.
+A water mist system is a fire protection system that uses very fine water sprays.
 The small water droplets allow the water mist to control, suppress and extinguish fires by: